-- The paper is taught in small group sessions.
-The two modules run concurrently, beginning towards the end of the first semester.
+The paper is taught in small group sessions.
+The two modules run concurrently for 5 weeks, beginning towards the end of the first semester.
 The time and day of week for each module is agreed by negotiation between the lecturers and the class.

 - Textbooks are not required for this paper.

 - Graduate Attributes Emphasised